-- Use the title option to change the title of the SysMeter or the title of the currently selected graph. - ▼ To Modify the Selected SysMeter - 1.
-Select the SysMeter using the "System Meter Selection" field (Figure 3-11). - 2.
-Modify graph attributes of the SysMeter using the bottom half of the window (Table 3-5).
+- To change the title of the System Meter or the currently selected graph, use the Title option.. - ▼ To Modify the Selected SysMeter - 1.
+Select the SysMeter using the "System Meter Selection" field (FIGURE 3-22). - 2.
+Modify graph attributes of the SysMeter using the bottom half of the window (TABLE 3-6).